 The course will apply Bayesian methods to several practical problems, to show Bayesian analyses that move from framing the question to building models.

-You will learn to elicit prior probabilities to implementing in R (free statistical software) the final posterior distribution.
+You will learn to elicit prior probabilities to implement in R (free statistical software) the final posterior distribution.

 Course-5: Statistics with R Capstone (Rating 4.6/5)